vadim-mg/eCommerce-Application/docs/agreement.md

   - import some from '@Assets/.....'; // from assets
   - import picture1 from '@Img/.....'; // from assets/img

 ## environments:

-for exclude all problems wit environments, we can use the same versions of node and npm
+For exclude all problems wit environments, we can use the same versions of node and npm

 (At the moment I use
 node -v => v20.12.2
 npm -v => 10.5.0
 )

-also I for easy change versions I use [volta](https://docs.volta.sh/guide/getting-started)
+Also I for easy change versions I use [volta](https://docs.volta.sh/guide/getting-started)

-if it installed, needed versions will be read from package.json and the same for everybody
+If it installed, needed versions will be read from package.json and the same for everybody